 [iii] Corrado D, Basso C, Pavei A, Michieli P, Schiavon M, Thiene G. Trends in sudden cardiovascular death in young competitive athletes after implementation of a preparticipation screening program.
 JAMA.
 2006;296(13):1593–601

 [iv] National Institute for Health and Clinical Excellence (NICE).
 Implantable cardioverter defibrillators for arrhythmias.
-Review of technology appraisal 11. http ://www.nice.org.uk/nicemedia/pdf/TA095guidance.pdf
+Review of technology appraisal 11. https ://www.nice.org.uk/nicemedia/pdf/TA095guidance.pdf

 [v] Maron BJ.
 Hypertrophic cardiomyopathy and other causes of sudden cardiac death in young competitive athletes, with considerations for preparticipation screening and criteria for disqualification.
 Cardiol Clin.2007;25(3):399–414